timkuijsten/mongovi/README.md

   [query operators]
 * `aggregate [...]` aggregation pipeline, see [aggregation operators]
 * `help` print all commands
+* `databases` list all databases, alias for ls without selected database
+* `collections` list all collections in the current database, alias for ls with selected database

 Any command can be abbreviated to the shortest non-ambiguous form.
 So `find` can also be written as `f` since no other command starts with an f.

-If `selector` is not a JSON document it is treated as a shortcut to search on _id with type string.
+If `selector` is not a JSON document it is treated as a shortcut to search on _id of type string.
 Hexadecimal strings of 24 characters are treated as object ids.

 See [editline(7)] for a list of supported key bindings.